 In honor of Dr. Dwight D. Harken, the father of heart surgery and creator of intensive care units, this lecture is given each year at the Annual Conference and Expo and features a healthcare technology leader.
 Learn more.

 BMET Training in Low-Resource Countries

-A report prepared for the GE Foundation and the AAMI Foundation says that developing countries are in dire need of skilled biomedical equipment technicians and urges the healthcare technology community to come together to make that happen.
+A report prepared for the GE Foundation and the AAMI Foundation states that developing countries are in dire need of skilled biomedical equipment technicians and urges the healthcare technology community to come together to make that happen.
 The report BMETs in Low-Resource Countries summarizes a two-day meeting in June 2015 in which a wide variety of stakeholders joined forces to discuss how best to address this challenge.
-Another report expected in October will lay out specific recommendations for a scalable, replicable, and sustainable training model.

 In the News